 - You get what you pay for.
-Outsource to agencies that don’t require a retainer, and whose freelancers have a feedback of quality.
+Outsource to agencies that don’t require a retainer, and whose freelancers have feedback of quality.

-- Oursourcing to an agency might take time before they take you on.
+- Outsourcing to an agency might take time before they take you on.
 We call this the “onboarding huddle.”
 But note that if your job requires a team, you do get a team, and a team of skilled virtual assistants needs to huddle to become an effective force.

 Range and flexibility